-The Bachelor of Education (BEd) is a 60 credit-hour 12-month post-degree program.
+The Bachelor of Education (BEd) is a 12-month post-degree program consisting of 20 three-hour credit courses in education.
 This program is designed to provide the variety of courses and extended field experiences through which students can develop the knowledge and skills needed to teach in the modern classroom.
-It is the opportunity for students to focus their studies in Primary/Elementary (K-6) or Intermediate/Senior (7-12) and in International, Indigenous, Early Learning, and Adult Education study .
+It is the opportunity for students to focus their studies in Primary/Elementary (K – 6) or Intermediate/Senior (7-12) and in International, Indigenous, or Adult and Workplace Education.

 We asked our BEd students why they decided on UPEI for their BEd degree.
 The responses fell into three main categories:

 - The ability to complete the degree in 12 months

 - International, Indigenous, Early Learning, and Adult Education study foci

 These responses illustrate the strengths of our BEd program and the multiple options available to our students.
 One student stated, "UPEI is one of the most forward-thinking universities in Canada offering a BEd...choosing UPEI is a no-brainer," and we tend to agree.

 Students in the Faculty of Education are encouraged to think critically and creatively about the purpose and practice of education in local communities and global society.
 Our professors recognize that a supportive and inclusive learning environment cultivates a healthy spirit of enquiry in our students.
 The close rapport between students and professors is often cited as the most valued aspect of a student’s experience in the UPEI education program.